 Start at the Beginning

 Successfully fighting a drunk driving charge starts at the beginning, “Why did the Officer Pull You over in the First Place?”
-And secondly, when he did pull you over, what gave him “Reasonable Suspicion” or “Probable Cause” to make you submit to field sobriety tests, breath tests, or place you under arrest.
+And secondly, when he did pull you over, what gave him “Reasonable Suspicion” or “Probable Cause” to make you submit to Field Sobriety Tests (FSTs), alcohol breath tests, blood draws, or place you under arrest.

 In order for an Officer to pull you over, there must have been a clear violation of the driving code.